-You are to compose an essay in which you respond to a particular idea that either Thomas Foster or James Wood raises in a particular chapter of How To Read Literature Like a Professor or How Fiction Works based on your reading of The Razor's Edge.
-Consider the following in your essay (use this as the basis for your organization):
+You are to compose an essay in which you respond to a topic from a specific chapter in either Thomas Foster's How To Read Literature Like a Professor or James Wood's How Fiction Works and connect it to your reading of The Razor's Edge.
+Consider the following in your essay (use this as the basis of your organization):

-- 1. What claim(s) does Foster/Wood make regarding this particular idea as it relates to literature? - 2.
-How does this idea relate specifically to The Razor's Edge? - 3.
-Does Foster or Wood's claim hold true for The Razor's Edge?
+1. What claim(s) does Foster/Wood make regarding this particular idea as it relates to literature?

+2. How does this idea relate specifically to The Razor's Edge?

+3. Does Foster or Wood's claim hold true for The Razor's Edge?
 Explain why it does or does not.

-Due Date: First Day of School, August 8th
+Due Date: First Day of School, August 11th at the beginning of class.
+See further directions below.

-Directions: Carefully follow these guidelines as you prepare your essay:
+Essay Directions: Carefully follow these guidelines as you prepare your essay:

-- + The essay must be exactly ONE PAGE in length.
+✦ The essay must be exactly ONE PAGE in length.
 A deduction will be given for essays that are shorter or longer than one page.
-The essay must extend to at least half of the final line on the page. - + You do not need a formal introduction on this essay.
-The first sentence of your essay should be your thesis statement; the rest of the essay should be the body (or meat) of the essay. - + You do not need a formal conclusion on this essay.
-The final sentence of the essay should serve as your conclusion for the essay. - + The essay should be formatted according to MLA guidelines: - 1" margins on all sides Correct page number- ing - Times New Roman, 12- point font - Printed on white paper in black ink - Creative title included (do not put the title in bold) - The only exception to the MLA rule above is that your paper should NOT include a full heading.
+The essay must extend to at least half of the final line on the page.

+✦ You do not need a formal introduction on this essay.
+The first sentence of your essay should be your thesis statement; the rest of the essay should be the body (or meat) of the essay.

+◆ You do not need a formal conclusion on this essay.
+A final wrap up sentence should serve as your conclusion for the essay.

+- ◆ The essay should be formatted according to MLA guidelines: - 1" margins on all sides Correct page numbering (last name 1) - Times New Roman, 12- point font

+- Printed on white paper in black ink - Creative title included (do not put the title in bold)

+The only exception to the MLA rule above is that your paper should NOT include a full heading.
 In the interest of space, put ONLY YOUR NAME as the heading to the essay.

-Keep this in mind:

-(essay = 100 pts)
+Keep this in mind: (essay = 100 pts)

-- 1. You must identify the claim(s) Foster makes regarding the idea you have chosen as it relates to literature generally.
-(25 points) - 2.
-You must explain how this idea relates specifically to either Hamlet OR Choice Reading.
-(25 points) - 3.
-You must evaluate whether Foster's claim(s) holds true for either text.
+1. You must identify the claim(s) Foster/Wood makes regarding the idea you have chosen as it relates to literature generally.
+(25 points)

+2. You must explain how this idea relates specifically to The Razor's Edge.
+(25 points)

+3. You must evaluate whether Foster's or Wood's claim(s) holds true for the text.
 If it does, you must explain how.
 If it doesn't, you must explain why it doesn't.
 (50 points)